-Pursuant to Government Code Section 14526.6 Caltrans shall report to the Commission quarterly, for projects which complete construction in the previous quarter, for all major SHOPP projects. -The report shall include a list of completed projects with the following information:
+Pursuant to Government Code Section 14526.6 Caltrans shall report to the Commission quarterly, for projects which complete construction in the previous quarter, for all major SHOPP projects.
+The report shall include a list of completed projects with the following information:

 - a.
 Project identifier. - b.
 The location and type of work. - c.
 By phase, the funds initially programmed, allocated, and expended. - d.
-Planned project outputs at programming, construction allocation, and actual outputs at the time the construction contract was accepted.
+Planned project outputs at programming, construction allocation, and actual outputs at the time the construction contract was accepted. - e.

-- e.
 Date construction contract was accepted (CCA). - f.
-Useful life of the project's primary output. - f.
-Additionally, the report shall include a section that provides a narrative for projects with a change in project outputs between construction allocation and CCA that explains reasons for the change. and any costs associated with the change.
+A narrative for projects with a change in project outputs between construction allocation and CCA that explains reasons for the change.
 Cost changes associated with the change in outputs shall be provided to the Commission as requested. - g.
 A description of complete streets facilities, including pedestrian, bicycle, and transit priority facilities, on each project, including the number, extent, cost, and type of the facilities.